guitarbeat/my-cat-folio/AI_RULES.md

     *   Utilities should be placed in `src/utils/`.
     *   Supabase-related files should be in `src/supabase/`.
     *   Directory names **must** be all lower-case.
 File names may use mixed-case.
-*   **Responsiveness:** All new UI components and features **must** be designed to be fully responsive across various screen sizes, utilizing Tailwind's responsive utilities.
+*   **Responsiveness:** Build responsive UIs using CSS Modules and global responsive utilities already present.
 *   **Accessibility:** Always prioritize accessibility (ARIA attributes, keyboard navigation, color contrast) in all new development.
 *   **Simplicity:** Keep code simple and elegant.
 Avoid over-engineering.
 Implement only what is requested, fully and functionally.